pingcap/docs/tidb-cloud/data-service-manage-github-integration.md

 | `http_endpoints/sql/method-<endpoint name>.sql`     | If SQL statements have been written for your endpoints, the `http_endpoints/sql` directory contains the SQL files of the endpoints.      |
 | `datapp_config.json`  |  This file contains the `app_id`, `app_name`, `app_type` of the Data APP. |

 ## Step 3.
-Deploy your Data App changes with GitHub automatically
+Modify your Data App

-If automatic deployment is disabled, you can [modify your Data App](/tidb-cloud/data-service-manage-data-app.md#modify-a-data-app) only in the TiDB Cloud console.
-The changes made in the console will be pushed to your specified GitHub directory immediately.
+If automatic deployment is disabled, you can modify your Data App only in the TiDB Cloud console.

 If automatic deployment is enabled, you can modify your Data App either on GitHub or in the TiDB Cloud console.